joeygrable94/BasecampSCSS/README.md

 ```
 .inside-class-or-id {

-    // call the mixin or function with config defaults
+    // call primed mixin or function with config defaults
     @include name-property-action();

-    // call but overwrite the defaults to customize
+    // call primed mixin or function, but customize by overwriting the config default
     @include name-property-action(
-        $variable-one: overwrite,
+        $variable-one: $overwrite-var-1,
-        $variable-two: overwrite
+        $variable-two: $overwrite-var-2
     );
 }